lilipads/gradient_descent_viz/README.md

-# gradient_descent_viz
+# Gradient Descent Visualization

-Gradient Descent Viz is a desktop app that visualizes some popular [gradient descent methods](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) in machine learning.
+Gradient Descent Viz is a desktop app that visualizes some popular [gradient descent methods](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) in machine learning, including (vanilla) gradient descent, momentum, AdaGrad, RMSProp and Adam.
 By playing around the different settings oneself, everyone -- beginners or experts -- hopefully can take away some new intuitive understanding of these methods.

 ![demo](resources/screenshots/demo-overview.gif)